A Simple Way to Customize and Extend the SecureAuth Cloud IAM Solution

 SecureAuth can also integrate with PingFederate via integration via SAML SSO.
 Please review the “PingFederate SAML Integration Guide” for more information.

 The Radius 2FA Value-Added Module (VAM) (formerly called RSA Hard Token Migration Value-Added Module (VAM)) provides a migration path for our customers leading away from RSA security tokens and toward more advanced 2-factor authentication (2FA) methods.
-Customers can continue to use their existing RSA tokens when authenticating to SecureAuth IdP, allowing a phased retirement of the legacy hard token technology.
-This gives SecureAuth IdPs the ability to validate RSA soft and hard tokens by using the RSA RADIUS Validation client.
+Customers can continue to use their existing RSA tokens when authenticating to SecureAuth, allowing a phased retirement of the legacy hard token technology.
+This gives SecureAuth the ability to validate RSA soft and hard tokens by using the RSA RADIUS Validation client.
 Because the integration utilizes RADIUS, the Radius 2FA VAM can be used with RSA and other legacy hard token modules.

 Self-Service Verification Value-Added Module